mohamedbejaoui/Tweets_Popularity_Prediction/README.md

 ### Libraries required

-Here are the instrucitons to create a conda envrironment with the necessary packages to run the application:<br>
+Here are the instructions to create a conda envrironment with the necessary packages to run the application:<br>

 * Create a conda environment that runs with python 3.7<br>
 ```conda create -y --name <put_conda_env_name_here> python==3.7```